amorist/awesome/README.md

 - [run-llama/rags](https://github.com/run-llama/rags) - Build ChatGPT over your data, all with natural language
 - [jianchang512/clone-voice](https://github.com/jianchang512/clone-voice) - A sound cloning tool with a web interface, using your voice or any sound to record audio / 一个带web界面的声音克隆工具，使用你的音色或任意声音来录制音频
 - [cbh123/narrator](https://github.com/cbh123/narrator) - David Attenborough narrates your life
-- [abi/screenshot-to-code](https://github.com/abi/screenshot-to-code) - Drop in a screenshot and convert it to clean code (HTML/Tailwind/React/Vue)
 - [haoheliu/AudioLDM](https://github.com/haoheliu/AudioLDM) - AudioLDM: Generate speech, sound effects, music and beyond, with text.
 - [roboflow/awesome-openai-vision-api-experiments](https://github.com/roboflow/awesome-openai-vision-api-experiments) - Must-have resource for anyone who wants to experiment with and build on the OpenAI vision API 🔥
 - [jxnl/instructor](https://github.com/jxnl/instructor) - structured outputs for llms